1 Corinthians 12

 - Because the same Spirit influences everyone, no one spiritual gift is more important than another.

-Paul says that when God created the human body “He built it in such a way that we end up showing the most respect to the least respectable parts of the body” (12:24).
+Paul says that when God created the human body “he built it in such a way that we end up showing the most respect to the least respectable parts of the body” (1 Corinthians 12:24).
 If he is comparing the human body to the church, what do you think he’s trying to say—because it certainly doesn’t seem to work out the way he’s describing it?
 In the church, we tend to give the greatest respect to the most respectable people.

 If Paul is trying to make the point that all spiritual gifts are equally important, why does he put himself, as an apostle, at the top of the hierarchy list?
-“Apostles are the top leaders” (12:28).
+“Apostles are the top leaders” (1 Corinthians 12:28).

 LIFE APPLICATION.
-Paul says “the body parts that seem weakest and nonessential are the most important of all” (12:22).
+Paul says, “The body parts that seem weakest and nonessential are the most important of all” (1 Corinthians 12:22).
 Really?
 Do you know of any people in the church who might be considered weak compared to leaders of the church, but who are more important to the well-being of the church than many others?

 LIFE APPLICATION.
 Paul says, “If one part of the body suffers, all of the body suffers.
-If one body part has a reason to celebrate, the entire body celebrates, too” (12:26).
+If one body part has a reason to celebrate, the entire body celebrates too” (1 Corinthians 12:26).
 How have you seen that play out in churches you or people you know have attended?